Actis: A Strictly Local Union-Find Decoder: Introduction

-Extending this literature, and especially the ideas proposed for Helios, we introduce a paradigm which reduces the memory requirements of each node, the number and size of messages passed around, the complexity of the grid architecture, and the number of stages in the algorithm as a whole.
-This improvement is a simple scheme inspired by anyon annihilation to calculate parities.
-Moreover we also design a \emph{strictly local} version of UF (SLUF), the first of its kind, whose mean runtime is subquadratic in $d$ for error probabilities below threshold.
-Having compared these strictly local and almost-local models we note that the use of a fast communication relay, potentially implemented with asynchronous logic, would constitute a third version of UF which rivals the speed of almost-local UF whilst maintaining strict locality.
+Our main results extend this literature, especially the ideas proposed for Helios, as we introduce a paradigm which reduces the memory requirements of each node, the number and size of messages passed around, the grid architecture complexity, and the total number of algorithm stages.
+This enhancement, used in our version of almost-local UF called \emph{Macar}, is a simple scheme inspired by anyon annihilation \cite{Kitaev2003} to calculate parities.
+We also design \emph{Actis}: a \emph{strictly} local version of UF, the first of its kind, which is even more practical due to the lack of long-range links, and whose mean runtime is subquadratic in $d$ for error probabilities below threshold.
+While Helios was built only for phenomenological noise, we design our algorithms for circuit-level noise.
+Actis further takes advantage of the pre-existing decoder structure for this noise to minimise its physical overhead.
+Having compared Macar and Actis we note that the use of a fast communication relay implemented with asynchronous logic constitutes a third version of UF which rivals the speed of Macar whilst maintaining strict locality.

+As well as having improved mean and worst-case runtime scalings, all three of our versions are exact implementations of, hence just as accurate as, original UF.
+We confirm the latter in \cref{fig:thresholds}, noting our versions behave identically in their output.

 The paper proceeds as follows.
 In \cref{sec:background} we cover the prerequisite background theory.
-In \cref{sec:almost_local_uf} we discuss almost-local UF as introduced in the Helios scheme, and describe our variation of this idea in the almost-local paradigm, before describing SLUF in detail in \cref{sec:strictly_local_uf}.
-We evaluate runtime for both versions of UF and discuss how SLUF can be sped up using asynchronous logic in \cref{sec:runtime_data} before concluding in \cref{sec:conclusion}.
+In \cref{sec:almost_local_uf} we discuss almost-local UF as introduced in the Helios scheme and our streamlined design, Macar, before describing our strictly local Actis in \cref{sec:actis}.
+We evaluate runtime for Macar and Actis in \cref{sec:runtime_analysis} and discuss how Actis can be sped up using asynchronous logic in \cref{sec:asynchronous_logic}. \Cref{sec:conclusion} concludes.